daytonjn/period_ms_2024/README.md

 # period_ms_2024
-analysis scripts to generate results reported in Dayton (2024)
+analysis scripts for Dayton (2024): The *period* gene regulates daily and seasonal timing in *Ostrinia nubilalis*